oceanprotocol/docs/core-concepts/datanft-and-datatoken.md

 ## High-Level Architecture

-The image above describes how ERC721 data NFTs, ERC20 datatokens, and AMMs relate.
+The image above describes how ERC721 data NFTs and ERC20 datatokens relate.

 * Bottom: The publisher deploys an ERC721 data NFT contract representing the base IP for the data asset.
 They are now the manager of the data NFT.
 * Top: The manager then deploys an ERC20 datatoken contract against the data NFT.
 The ERC20 represents a license with specific terms like "can download for the next 3 days".
 They could even publish further ERC20 datatoken contracts, to represent different license terms or for compute-to-data.